 Q: How does advising work?

-A: For your first two semesters you will be advised through University College.
+A: For your first two semesters you will be advised through your College.
 After completing your first two semesters, you will then be assigned an academic advisor based on your major.
-This will usually be a faculty member who has received training in advising.
+This will usually be a faculty member in your major.

 Q: Can I retake the math placement test?

 A: Occasionally, students feel that their result is not indicative of their strength in mathematics.
 In these cases, a student is allowed to retake the test.
-When retaking a test, please send an e-mail to email@example.com , and notify your academic advisor.
+When retaking a test, please send an e-mail to the testing center email@example.com to schedule a retest. http://www.coastal.edu/testcenter/

 Q: How do I know what classes I need to take?

-A: The curriculum requirements are found in the Coastal Carolina University Catalog, on the Coastal Carolina University website, and in handouts given to you at orientation.
-Your advisor will also have this information available to you.
+A: The curriculum requirements are found in the Coastal Carolina University Catalog, on the Coastal Carolina University website.
+Your advisor will also have this information available for you and will review with you the on-line program evaluation.

 Q: How many classes do I take each semester?